gulamungon/SEQUENS/README.md

 # SEQUENS

 Various code for speaker recogntion.
-The main focus is on "sequence summarizing neural networks" for speaker recognition and is the result from my post-doc research at BUT 2016-2019.
+The main focus is on "sequence summarizing neural networks" for speaker recognition and the work started during my post-doc research at BUT 2016-2019.
 Funded by SoMoPro.
+Many members at Speech@BUT and also Themos Stafylakis at Omilia has contributed to this work.

 Distributed under the Apache license, version 2.0.

-Currently I'm only maintaining things in py3.

 Notes:
  * The code in py3/tensorflow_code,the scripts "scripts/train_xvector_extractor_*" and "scripts/extract_xvectors_gen_kaldi_input.py"